jhpyle/docassemble/_docs/documents.md

 provides documents to the user.
 Users can preview, download, and/or e-mail the documents.

+## Creating PDF and Word files from Markdown

 {% highlight yaml %}
 ---
 question: Your document is ready.